John K Millhauser

 Teaching and Research Interests

 My archaeological experience and interest is primarily in Mesoamerica, and particularly in central Mexico, although I have also worked at contact period sites in West Virginia and a Roman villa in Portugal.
-Methodologically I work from the widest scale of regional settlement survey to the micro-scale of mineralogy, all revolving around the axes of work, community, and environment.
+Methodologically I work from the widest scale of regional settlement survey to the micro-scale of mineralogy, all revolving around work, community, and environment.

 My current research interests and projects include: